The Perils and Panaceas of Sedentation

 Today, at a time when we have more choices than ever in almost every aspect of our lives, most of us choose to be stationary.

 But how does not moving regularly take a toll on our health?
-The World Health Organisation estimates that a lack of physical activity is associated with 3.2 million deaths a year.
+The World Health Organization estimates that a lack of physical activity is associated with 3.2 million deaths a year.
 Let us count the ways.

 1. Heart Disease